russross/blackfriday/mmark2rfc.md

 to example lists work as well.
 Note that an example list always needs to have an identifier, `(@good)` works, `(@)` does not.

+Example:

+    @good)  This is a good example.

+    As (@good) illustrates, ...

 # Figures and Images

 When an figure has a caption it will be wrapped in `<figure`> tags.
 A figure can wrap source code (v3) or artwork (v2/v3).

 An image is wrapped in a figure when the optional title syntax is used.
 But images are only useful when outputting v3.
-For v2 the actual image can not be shown, so the following stop gap output is given instead: XXX TODO: there is none yet.
+For v2 the actual image can not be shown, see (#images-in-v2) for this.

 Multiple artworks/sources can be put in one figure.
 This done by prefixing the section containing the figures with a figure quote: `F> `.